chachacollins/emacs.nvim/README.md

 This is a plugin that adds keybindings for emacs in neovim insert mode.

 Now I know what you're thinking, why the fuck would you just not use emacs then and I hear you.
-The reason why not is because I have free will and I also think it's pretty funny.
+The reason why is because I have free will and I also think it's pretty funny.

 The real reason though is because sometimes I need to do a simple operation that would need me to go into insert mode.
 Fuck that I'm too lazy, I'll just use emacs bindings and then use neovim bindings when I actually need to navigate the code.